 - (a) Calendaring.
 Unless otherwise stipulated to by the parties, or for good cause shown, jury trials must be calendared, depending on judicial availability, to commence not later than 120 days from the date that a request for trial or scheduling order was filed. - (b) Reporting of Testimony.
 Formal reporting of the jury trial proceedings will not be provided by the court.
-All arrangements for court reporting must be arranged in accordance with local rules and paid for by the party or parties requesting the same. - (c) Time Limits for Conduct of Trial.
-Plaintiff(s) and defendant(s) will be allowed 2 hours each to present their respective cases unless a different time frame is granted by the court.
+All arrangements for court reporting must be arranged in accordance with local rules and paid for by the party or parties requesting the reporting.

+- (c) Time Limits for Conduct of Trial.
+Plaintiff(s) and defendant(s) are allowed 2 hours each to present their respective cases unless a different time limit is granted by the court.
 Presentation includes opening statements, closing statements, presentation of evidence, examination and cross-examination of witnesses, and any other information to be presented to the jury or court, including rebuttal.
 Cross-examination of witnesses must be attributed to the party cross-examining for calculation of time allowed.
-For the purposes of this rule, all plaintiffs collectively must be treated as one plaintiff, and all defendants collectively must be treated as one defendant. - (d) Pretrial Memorandum.
-No later than 45 days before the scheduled jury trial, the parties must file with the court a joint pretrial memorandum.
+For the purposes of this rule, all plaintiffs collectively are treated as one plaintiff, and all defendants collectively are treated as one defendant. - (d) Pretrial Memorandum.
+The parties must file a joint pretrial memorandum no later than 45 days before the scheduled jury trial, unless otherwise ordered by the court.
 Before the deadline for filing the memorandum, the parties must meet, personally or telephonically, to discuss and prepare the memorandum.
-The memorandum must contain:

-- (1) A brief statement of the nature of the claim(s) and defense(s). - (2) A complete list of witnesses, including rebuttal and impeachment witnesses, and a description of the substance of the testimony of each witness. - (3) A list of exhibits. - (4) All other matters to be discussed at pretrial conference. - (5) All proposed jury instructions.
+The memorandum must contain: - (1) A brief statement of the nature of the claim(s) and defense(s). - (2) A complete list of witnesses, including rebuttal and impeachment witnesses, and a description of the substance of the testimony of each witness. - (3) A list of exhibits. - (4) All other matters to be discussed at pretrial conference. - (5) All proposed jury instructions.
 Standard jury instructions should be taken from the Nevada Pattern Civil Jury Instruction Booklet unless a particular instruction has been disapproved by the Nevada Supreme Court.
-If a proposed instruction is taken from a source other than the Nevada Pattern Civil Jury Instruction Booklet, the proposed instruction shall include citation to, and a copy of, the statute, rule, or caselaw supporting the proposed instruction.
-The court shall encourage limited jury instructions. - (6) All objections to proposed jury instructions. - (7) Any other requirements under local rules. - (e) Evidentiary Objections.
-No later than 30 days before the scheduled jury trial, the parties must file with the court, and serve upon opposing counsel, all evidentiary objections to reports, documents, or other items proposed to be utilized as evidence and presented to the jury or trial judge at the time of trial, and all motions in limine.
-All oppositions to evidentiary objections or motions in limine must be filed and served no later than 20 days before the scheduled jury trial.
-No replies or supplemental pleadings are permitted.
+If a proposed instruction is taken from a source other than the Nevada Pattern Civil Jury Instruction Booklet, the proposed instruction must include citation to, and a copy of, the statute, rule, or caselaw supporting the proposed instruction.
+The court should encourage limited jury instructions.

+- (6) All objections to proposed jury instructions. - (7) Any other requirements under local rules. - (e) Evidentiary Objections.
+The parties must file and serve upon opposing counsel all evidentiary objections to reports, documents, or other items proposed to be utilized as evidence and presented to the jury or trial judge at the time of trial and all motions in limine no later than 30 days before the scheduled jury trial, unless otherwise ordered by the court.
+All oppositions to evidentiary objections or motions in limine must be filed and served no later than 14 days after the filing of the evidentiary objections or motions, unless a different time is set by the court.
+No replies or supplemental pleadings are permitted, unless otherwise ordered by the court.